christianvuerings/jquery-lifestream/CONTRIBUTING.md

 ###Updating a Pull request.
-After making a pull request, if there are any changes to be done in the same PR.
+To make changes to a Pull Request.

 1. Checkout the same branch in which the changes were previously made.
 2. Make new changes and run the following commands.